illb/CarND-Path-Planning-Project/model_documentation.md

 ## Speed Control
 * target_speed controls the maximum speed to less than 40mph
+* if the vehicle ahead is close, mix the velocity of my vehicle and the velocity of vehicle ahead in proportion to distance.
+  - close : The distance from the preceding vehicle is less than 15
-* if the vehicle ahead is too close, slow down 0.224 mph
+* else if the vehicle ahead is too close, use the velocity of vehicle ahead in inverse proportion to distance.
+  - too close : The distance from the preceding vehicle is less than 7
-* else, speed up 0.224 mph
+* else speed up with max acceleration

 ## Finite State Machine States
 * KL (Keep Lane)